-- Don’t be fearful.
+- Try not to be afraid of conflict.
 Romantic partners may feel intimidated by conflict and avoid it in an effort to keep the peace.
 This is especially true of new or budding relationships.
-You should feel safe expressing your concerns without fear of retaliation — and so should your partner.
+You have the right feel safe expressing your concerns without fear of retaliation — and so does your partner.

 - Communicate honestly.
 Many relationships suffer from insufficient, dishonest, or ineffective communication.
 Your desire to be truthful about your needs is crucial in the facilitation of effective communication.
 Be honest, but while doing so try not to use harsh language.
 Avoid words that may come off as judgmental or hurtful (e.g., smothering, clingy, etc.).

 - Negotiate and compromise.
 It’s a rare event when both or all parties involved in a relationship uniformly agree on the ideal amount of time to spend together.
 Your partner’s needs and desires are as valid as your own — so don’t insist on being right.
 Try to modify your expectations by taking your partner’s needs into account and try to see things from his perspective — he’s likely to follow suit.
 A satisfactory compromise might consist of alternating weekends spent together in order to reconnect and spend quality time with friends and loved ones.